 CCE staff and partner reflections on our collaborative work to create schools where learning is engaging and rewarding, and every student is set up for success.

-Student Voice Blog Series: Manchester West High School
+Student Voices Blog Series: Manchester West High School

 For the past year and a half, the Center for Collaborative Education has been partnering with Manchester High School West (Manchester West) as recipients of a Preparing for Post-Secondary Success Through the Wider Learning Ecosystem grant through the Barr Foundation.
 With this grant, Manchester High School West is redesigning its programming to reflect a culture of personalized, rigorous experiences that ensure each student is prepared for college, career and citizenship.
 In its planning process, Manchester West is thoughtfully including students in the design process through both membership on the design team and participation in a student course on school design.
 Two students who have become leaders in the design work were generous to sit down with CCE’s Carisa Corrow and Diana Lebeaux to share about their experiences.